-Buying directly from the brands website ranked further down in fifth position.
+Buying directly from the brand’s website ranked further down in the fifth position.
 This can be attributed to the strategic move by many brands to distribute through a larger Chinese e-commerce platform for logistical ease.
 For the consumer, it is more efficient to visit an aggregator site to find all option so this strategy is effective at both ends of the cycle.

-2. Imported food buying behaviour
+2. Imported food buying behavior

 2.1 Are consumers buying imported products